 Right off the bat, these are not the kind of headphones you accidentally mistake for a different pair.
 With their almost cartoonishly large earcups topped off with black honeycomb covers that reveal the drivers these are certainly very unique.
 And that’s without even mentioning the omission of a headband in favor of a hassle-free 3D wing support system that you’re probably hesitant about.

 But whether you love the design or not it doesn’t really matter too much because the ATH-AD900x aren’t headphones that a lot of people are going to see you wearing anyway.
 Put simply, they’re indoor headphones, and there are a couple of design features that truly cement them as such.

 The one that’s relevant to the build has to do with the materials used.
 The ATH-AD900x is, for the most part, made entirely of plastic; and it doesn’t feel like the most premium kind of plastic at that, either.
 But the most worrisome aspect is the fact that the 3D winds are also made from the same plastic and since there’s no headband, they’re the only thing keeping the headphones on your head.

 This means that should they break, and they look like they very well could, the external grills would default as a headband, dropping the earcups low enough to treat only your neck to the great audio.

-Now don’t get us wrong, they definitely have a quality build and are sturdier than they look, but breaking is definitely not out of the question.
+Now don’t get us wrong, they have a quality build and are sturdier than they look, but breaking is not out of the question.